gitpython-developers/GitPython/README.md

 If you like the idea and want to learn more, please head over to [gitoxide](https://github.com/Byron/gitoxide), an implementation of 'git' in [Rust](https://www.rust-lang.org).

+*(Please note that `gitoxide` is not currently available for use in Python, and that Rust is required)*

 ## GitPython

 GitPython is a python library used to interact with git repositories, high-level like git-porcelain,